-The Shrine of Our Lady of Walsigham in Norfolk, sometimes called "England's Nazareth", is a big part of our spirituality; young people from the parish take part each year in the the Walsigham Youth Pilgrimage, and an effigy of Our Lady is the focal point of the Lady Chapel, but a "Cell" is something different...
+The Shrine of Our Lady of Walsingham in Norfolk, sometimes called "England's Nazareth", plays a big part in the spirituality of our parish; a number of our young people take part each year in the Walsingham Youth Pilgrimage, and an statue of Our Lady of Walsingham is the focal point of the Lady Chapel, but a "Cell" is something different...

 The objects of the Cell are

 The Cell was formally re-established in 2016 under the patronage of Mary and of Saint Alban.
 Everyone is welcome to join and/or to participate to the events and services organised by the Cell.